 (b) All wholesale distributors and pharmacy distributors shall be subject to the following requirements:

-(c) The minimum qualifications for licensure are set forth in this section as follows:
+(e) (c) The minimum qualifications for licensure are set forth in this section as follows:

-(1) As a condition for receiving and retaining any wholesale drug distributor license issued pursuant to this article, each applicant shall satisfy the Board of Pharmacy that it has and will continuously maintain:
+(1) As a condition for receiving and retaining any wholesale drug distributor license issued pursuant to this article, each applicant shall satisfy the board of pharmacy that it has and will continuously maintain:

 (A) Acceptable storage and handling conditions plus facilities standards;

 (B) Minimum liability and other insurance as may be required under any applicable federal or state law;

 (C) A security system which includes after hours central alarm or comparable entry detection capability, restricted premises access, adequate outside perimeter lighting, comprehensive employment applicant screening and safeguards against employee theft;

 (D) An electronic, manual or any other reasonable system of records describing all wholesale distributor activities governed by this article for the two-year period following disposition of each product and being reasonably accessible as defined by board of pharmacy regulations during any inspection authorized by the board of pharmacy;

 (E) Officers, directors, managers and other persons in charge of wholesale drug distribution, storage and handling, who must at all times demonstrate and maintain their capability of conducting business according to sound financial practices as well as state and federal law;

 (F) Complete, updated information to be provided to the board of pharmacy as a condition for obtaining and retaining a license about each wholesale distributor to be licensed under this article including all pertinent licensee ownership and other key personnel and facilities information determined necessary for enforcement of this article; with any changes in the information to be submitted at the time of license renewal or within twelve months from the date of the change, whichever occurs first;